Adenrele/Diabetes-T2-Classification/README.md

 - SelectKbest with mutual information.
 - Hyperparameter tuning with self-made gridsearchcv like function.
 - Decision tree and Random forest algorithms.
+- SHAP (SHapley Additive exPlanation) to explain the contribution of each feature to outcomes.